 Conflict Free Replicated Databases (CRDBs) provide a simple and effective way to replicate your data between one or more Redis Enterprise Software (RS) clusters.

 Common uses for CRDBs include disaster recovery, geographically redundant applications, and keeping data closer to your user's locations.
 MMR is always multi-directional amongst clusters configured in the CRDB.
-For unidirectional replication, please see the ReplicaOf capabilities in Redis Enterprise Software.
+For unidirectional replication, see the ReplicaOf capabilities in Redis Enterprise Software.

 Note: CRDBs do not replicate the entire database, only the data.
 Any database configurations, Lua scripts, etc. are outside the scope of CRDBs.

 Multi-Master Replication is configured to run on a per database basis.
 Furthermore, it utilizes a new type of Redis database called a Conflict-Free Replicated Database (CRDB).
 There are two types of CRDBs in Redis Enterprise Software (RS), a global CRDB (gCRDB) and a CRDB Instance.
 There are N+1 CRDB Instances that make up a gCRDB, with each CRDB Instance on a RS cluster.

 - All RS clusters hosting a CRDB must be set up per the standard documentation and configured to utilize FQDNs via DNS for connections to the cluster.
 CRDBs are not compatible with the Discovery Servicefor inter-cluster communications, but are compatible with local application connections.

 - Configure the network so that all nodes in each cluster are able to connect to the Proxy (you can choose which port you want and then set the proxy to run on it when you create the CRDB) and cluster's admin port (8080) on all destination clusters over the network and vice versa.